Blendify/blender-manual/blender_docs/manual/render/freestyle/core.rst

    Freestyle core options.

-Activating Freestyle in the *Render* context of the Properties Editor will give you the following options:
+Activating Freestyle in the *Render* tab of the Properties Editor will give you the following options:

 Line Thickness